bakpakin/Fennel/api.md

 * `env`: an environment table in which to run the code; see the Lua manual.
 * `unfriendly`: disable friendly compiler/parser error messages.

+Note that only the `fennel` module is part of the public API.
+The other modules (`fennel.utils`, `fennel.compiler`, etc) should be considered compiler internals subject to change.

 ## Start a configurable repl

 ```lua